kevingonzalez7997/Automate_Terraform_D6/README.md

 ### 8. Create appsetup.sh

-Since the application is manually run with bash commands, I was able to reuse the previous deployment’s install steps as my build script.
-The main difference is that `pip install mysqlclient` has to be installed.
-This script will be in the terraform file for when the resource is created the application will be deployed automatically
+As the application is manually executed using bash commands, I could optimize the deployment process by reusing the installation steps from the previous deployment as the foundation for our build script.
+The key distinction lies in the addition of 'pip install mysqlclient' to the script This build script is incorporated into the Terraform file, enabling the automatic deployment of our application when the resource is created.

 ### 9. Jenkins Pipeline